kyuds/kyuds/README.md

 ### Hey!
 I'm Daniel Shin
-Currently doing random things :P
+Currently interests
 - Searching for Boba places
-- Learning new libraries and frameworks
-- Drawing and Designing
+- Distributed systems and their application to machine learning
-- Art with Code
-- Complete Rehaul and Redesign of Personal Website
+- Complete rehaul of personal website
 - ** Intern @ Fingenic **

 Some Technical Skills: